Lake Tinaroo Camp, Fish, Ski Relax, Getaway.

 With its peaceful waters, temperate weather, and gorgeous scenery, it’s the perfect place to plan a fast getaway or a memory-filled vacation.

 Built primarily for irrigation, the 45 metre Lake Tinaroo also called the Tinaroo Dam, was completed in 1958.

-Its average depth is 13 metres and the shoreline extends about 210 kilometres.
+The lakes average depth is 13 metres, and the shoreline extends about 210 kilometres.

-Affording an array of water activities including swimming (sans the threat of crocs, sharks and stingers), water skiing, sailing, canoeing, even house boating.
+It is affording an array of water activities including swimming water skiing, sailing, canoeing, even house boating.

 Surrounded by Tinaroo Range and Danbulla State Forest, Lake Tinaroo is an incredible and unique retreat.

 It’s a sanctuary for birdwatchers with more than 200 recorded species to keep them enthralled.

 While the more adventurous can hike through lush rainforest, ride mountain bikes on miles of track around the dam.

 Pitch a tent or park your motor-home on camping grounds on the shore or pamper yourself and stay in a luxurious resort.